freakout42/formax/docs/index.md

 ### Status

+Current v0.9.9 is ALPHA - the generator can only create a single-block single-page form.
+You are able to create, retrieve, update and delete (CRUD) records in this table.
-Current version 0.9.0 can do nothing.
-We expect 1.0.0 to be released 08/2024 with the ability to Insert, Query, Update and Delete (CRUD) in one table with single-row mode.
-Full Forms3 functionality is a big task and depends highly on the community participation.
+Full Forms3 functionality is a big task and depends highly on the community participation in the future.

 ### License